dmarciano/RandomStringGenerator/CONTRIBUTING.md

 - **DO NOT** merge multiple changes into one pull request unless they have the same root cause.
 - **DO NOT** submit changes that only include formatting changes and/or typographical fixes if no code has been otherwise modified.

+***All unit tests MUST be passing before submitting a pull request***

 ## Review Process
 After a pull request is submitted, a member of the RSG team will review the code.
 Any community member may participate in the review, and provide feedback, but a member of the RSG team will ultimately approve the request.